Eljah/facebook2pastvu/README.md

 ## Running

 Deploy the generated WAR to Tomcat.
 The synchronization job is started by a cron scheduler once the application context is initialized.

+## Viewing results

+Open `/matches` in the deployed application to see all stored matches.
+The page shows thumbnails from both Facebook and PastVu along with links and matching metadata.